 Easy and quick to ignite

-The Coleman 225 Portable Tabletop Propane Grill (view at Amazon) is an all-around good choice for a tabletop grill that's perfect for camping, tailgating, and more.
-Looking for the great smoky flavor that comes from charcoal grilling?
-You can't go wrong with the Weber Joe Jumbo Charcoal Grill (view at Amazon).
+The Coleman 225 Portable Tabletop Propane Grill is an all-around good choice for a tabletop grill that's perfect for camping, tailgating, and more.
+Looking for the great smoky flavor that comes from grilling over the fire?
+The Rome 128 Pioneer Camp Grill can expand up no matter how tall your flame is.

 What to Look for in a Camping Grill